 - Secured summary judgment for investor against a company that had sold him securities in violation of the Texas Securities Act.

-- Special counsel to Harris County Attorney Vince Ryan in connection with Harris County’s claims against two brokerage firms for excessive markups.
+- Special counsel to Texas county in connection with its claims against two brokerage firms for excessive markups.
 After threatening to file suit, the claims were settled.